 The data warehouse requires no configuration out of the box, and will automatically begin collecting data for the reports to present.

-Work item reportsSince a work item is the representation of a piece of real-world work in Rational Team Concert, they are a hot topic for reports.
-A wide array of work item trend reports allows you to view new work items per day, closed work items per day, a comparison of open work items between teams, open work items by type, open vs. closed work items, and others.
+Work item reportsSince a work item is the representation of a piece of real-world work in Rational Team Concert, it is a hot topic for reports.
+A wide array of work item trend reports allows you to view new or closed work items per day, or to compare open work items between teams, open work items by type, open vs. closed work items, and more.
 The sprint burndown and release burndown reports will be useful to teams using the Scrum methodology, as will the story points and team velocity reports.